Alex Call Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.95 team ERA that ranks 12th among all MLB pitching staffs.
+- The Giants' 3.96 team ERA ranks 10th among all league pitching staffs.

-- Giants pitchers combine to allow the fifth-fewest home runs in baseball (103 total, 1.1 per game).
+- The Giants surrender the sixth-fewest home runs in baseball (105 total, 1.1 per game).

-- The left-hander last appeared on Sunday against the Pittsburgh Pirates, when he threw 3 2/3 innings, allowing one earned run while giving up five hits.
+- In his last appearance on Tuesday against the Cincinnati Reds, the righty went seven innings, allowing two earned runs while surrendering four hits.

-- The 32-year-old has put up an ERA of 4.53, with 8.4 strikeouts per nine innings, in 14 games this season.
-Opposing hitters have a .261 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.